sribalaji-16/VSDSquadron_FPGA_mini/TASK_6_Files/TASK-6_BCD_to_7Segment_Display_Converter.md

-# Task6: BCD to 7-segment Display Converter
+https://github.com/sribalaji-16/VSDSquadron_FPGA_mini/blob/main/Task_5%266_Code_Files/Top%206.v# Task6: BCD to 7-segment Display Converter
+The code file were linked in this [link](https://github.com/sribalaji-16/VSDSquadron_FPGA_mini/tree/main/Task_5%266_Code_Files) given.
 ## What this project does

 A BCD to 7-segment converter, also known as a BCD to 7-segment decoder, is a circuit that converts a binary-coded decimal (BCD) input into a signal that can drive a 7-segment display.
 The 7-segment display is a common electronic display device used to show decimal digits.
 This project is used to implement Verilog code in the VSDSquadronFM to display the decimal digits in the 7-segment-display.